Inside Allardyce's first week at Thorp Arch and first priority upon arrival

-Inside Sam Allardyce's first Leeds United week at Thorp Arch as new arrival priority is revealed
+Inside Sam Allardyce's first Leeds United week, coaching roles and new arrival priority is revealed

 Sam Allardyce's first week at Leeds United has been an exercise in lifting the mood and attempting to alleviate stress in order to heave them up above the Premier League drop zone.